 Projects & Resources

 What if Torah study didn’t have to be boring?
 What if learning Torah included awesome rhymes, Hamilton references, and rap battles?
-Started by staff members at the URJ Kutz Camp (myself & Matt Wall), Shabbat Sha’Raps is the perfect combination of hip-hop and Torah!
-Check out all of our raps!
+Started by staff members at the URJ Kutz Camp (myself & Matt Wall), Shabbat Sha’Raps is the perfect combination of hip-hop and Torah and is the best way to start off your Shabbat mornings.
+No matter which portion, you’ll find an awesome rap to go with it!

-Each and every year during Passover, Jews gather around big tables to remember the power of resistance in the face of oppression, liberation in the face of enslavement, and creating justice and equality for our people.
-I was honored to work with a group of passionate and dynamic activists to connect these values and lessons from the Exodus story to our work supporting the Black Lives Matter movement.
+I was honored to work with a group of passionate and dynamic activists to connect the values and lessons of the Exodus story to our work supporting the Black Lives Matter movement.
 Our hope is this: that all members of the Jewish community hear the struggle of Black people in the United States, learn from and wrestle with these stories and facts, and commit themselves to creating a more just future for each and every one of us.

 Articles & Interviews